hackload-kz/zulu/billetter/tasks/01-event-provider.prd.md

 #### 3.1.
 Configuration and Instantiation

-The class constructor must accept a configuration object to set a mandatory base URL for the API and any optional authentication credentials.
+The class constructor must accept a configuration object to set a mandatory base URL for the API.

 **Example:**